wagnius-GmbH/slvwagner/README.md

 -   lf Linear function helpers
 -   math_ Quadrant and angle finder for 2D vector
 -   math_ cross and dot vector product
--   magnitued of vector
+-   Magnitude of vector
--   inbetween angel of two vectors
+-   In-between angel of two vectors

 #### Math in yacas
 Functions start with math_